statsmodels/statsmodels/docs/source/dev/maintainer_notes.rst

 #.
 Go back to setup.py and set `isreleased = False` and bump the major version in master.

 #.
 Update the version numbers in the statsmodels/statsmodels-website repo.
 These are in conf.py.
-Also upload the released version docs to stable/.
+Also upload the released version docs to stable/, move stable/ to a placeholder for older version documentation.

 #.
 Make an announcment